 Dr Hope Rugo discusses studies that are aiming to evaluate the effect that CDK4/6 inhibitors have on patients with HER2-positive breast cancer.

-Dr Hope Rugo describes how she would treat a patient with HER-positive metastatic breast cancer who has progressed on a CDK4/6 inhibitor plus aromatase inhibitor.
+Hope S. Rugo, MD, describes how she would treat a patient with HER-positive metastatic breast cancer that has progressed with a CDK4/CDK6 inhibitor plus an aromatase inhibitor.

 Dr Hope Rugo addresses some of the main differences between the 3 CDK4/6 inhibitors that are FDA-approved in HR-positive metastatic breast cancer.